Responsible Gambling In Maryland

 The Maryland Lottery provides a number of valuable resources for lottery players and anyone who gambles.
 The lottery’s website includes recommendations for how to play responsibly, warning signs of problem gambling, and links to various Maryland-specific and national resources.

-The website also provides information regarding the Maryland Lottery Voluntary Exclusion Program, a self-exclusion program in which problem gamblers can enroll to prevent themselves from gambling further.
+The website also provides information regarding the Voluntary Exclusion Program, a self-exclusion program in which problem gamblers can enroll to prevent themselves from gambling further.

 The Maryland Lottery and Gaming Control Agency is another hub for information about problem gambling and a resource for anyone seeking assistance.
-There, too, visitors can find information about the Voluntary Exclusion Program and how to enroll.
+On its website, visitors can find information about the Voluntary Exclusion Program and how to enroll.